-Wise old farmers have long had a saying: Don't eat your seed corn.
-In simple terms, it means that every seed that comes through your hands has the potential to either be eaten or planted for next year's harvest.
+Don't eat your seed corn, in simple terms, means that every seed that comes through your hands has the potential to either be eaten or planted for next year's harvest.
 You need to make sure that your farm always has enough seed corn to replant the fields on your land so you enjoy another harvest next year.
 If you eat your seed corn, you won't have anything to put in the ground and you lose the farm.

 There are three easy ways you can use the farmer's rule to improve your own finances and investment portfolio.

-- Identify the specific assets and dollar amounts that are reserved as seed corn: In my family, we call this our "permanent capital" reserve.
+In my family, we call this our "permanent capital" reserve.
 Think of it as an endowment at a university or charitable foundation.
-This is money that should never be spent, under any circumstances, even if it means you have to sell your car, your house, your artwork, and get a second job.
+It is "the money that makes the money," so to speak.
+This is money that should never be spent, under any circumstances, even if it means you have to sell your car, your house, your artwork, or get a second job.
 If you need to live off your investments, you are only allowed to spend the dividend income or other profits thrown off by the seed corn.
 The seed corn itself is sacred.
 Spending even a penny of it would be sacrilege.

-- Determine the end game plan for your seed corn: Do you want to spend all of your money before you die, eating the seed corn you have accumulated in the final five or ten years of life?
+Do you want to spend all of your money before you die, eating the seed corn you have accumulated in the final five or 10 years of life?
 Do you want to leave all of your seed corn to charity or family members?
-What, in other words, is the end game?
-You cannot, and will not, live forever so you need to be very specific regarding your plans for what you have acquired during your lifetime.
+In other words: what's your endgame?
+You won't live forever, so you need to be very specific regarding your plans for what you have acquired during your lifetime.
 Ultimately, it's your money.
-You can't take it with you so you need to dispose of it, or use it, in a way that reflects your own desires and convictions.
-For me, that vehicle is the Kennon & Green Foundation.
-For you, it might be something like a charitable remainder trust.
+You can't take it with you, so you need to dispose of it or use it in a way that reflects your own desires and convictions.

 A Final Tip to Protecting Your Seed Corn